linkerd/website/linkerd.io/content/2-edge/tasks/configuring-proxy-concurrency.md

 of time threads belonging to a given process are scheduled.
 Alternatively, the CPU manager policy may be set to [`static`](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/#static-policy).
-In this case, the kubelet will use Linux `cgroup`s to enforce CPU limits for containers which meet certain criteria.
+In this case, the kubelet willTestNewValues use Linux `cgroup`s to enforce CPU limits for containers which meet certain criteria.

-When the environment variable configured by the `proxy-cpu-limit` annotation is unset, the proxy will run a number of worker threads equal to the number of CPU cores available.
-This means that with the default `none` CPU manager policy, the proxy may spawn a large number of worker threads, but the Linux kernel will limit how often they are scheduled.
-This is less efficient than simply reducing the number of worker threads, as `proxy-cpu-limit` does: more time is spent on context switches, and each worker thread will run less frequently, potentially impacting latency.

 On the other hand, using
 [cgroup cpusets](https://www.kernel.org/doc/Documentation/cgroup-v1/cpusets.txt)
 will limit the number of CPU cores available to the process.
 In essence, it will appear to the proxy that the system has fewer CPU cores than it actually does.
-This will result in similar behavior to the `proxy-cpu-limit` annotation.
+If this value is lower than the value of the `proxy-cpu-limit` annotation, the proxy will use the number of CPU cores determined by the cgroup limit.

 However, it's worth noting that in order for this mechanism to be used, certain criteria must be met: